multiverse-os/uput/README.md

 * User prompts for a variety of data types including: boolean, string list, string multiselect, string path, and more...
 * Localization (i18n) support that is not opininated and able to play nicely with existing implementation.
 * Pre-validation and Post-validation transformations to prepare data for validation and saving into databases.
-* Support for *single variables* and *structs* using supporting different methods
+* Support for *single variables* and *structs* using supporting two different methods, built from researching existing popular implementations.
-* Variety of type validation; ranging from common to niche, impelemented as sub-packages to be imported as needed.
+* Variety of specific type validation within the builtin data types; ranging from common to niche, impelemented as sub-packages to be imported as needed.
+* Relying on stdlibs like unicode over heavy reliance on regex.

 All functionality will be implemented as sub-packages, with only a minimal set of functionality required to use any specific sub-package.
 For